flutter/flutter/specs/style.md

        //     if relativeDimension is true, then mark the value as provisional
        //     return the value
        //   otherwise use the ParsedValue's value; cache it; return it
+       // otherwise, if a pseudo-element was specified, try again without one
        // otherwise, if the property is inherited and there's a parent:
-       //   get it from the parent; cache it; return it
+       //   get it from the parent (without pseudo); cache it; return it
        // otherwise, get the default value; cache it; return it

     readonly attribute Boolean needsLayout; // means that a property with needsLayout:true has changed on this node or one of its descendants